koheing/firex-store/README.md

     - `subscribeFirestore` and `subscribeFirestoreActions` only.
     - If it defined, call it when completed
-    - this method called after mutation called
+    - This method called after mutation called

 Ex.